A space where glass art, design and food & wine come together to create a truly unique urban regeneration project in the world.

-Punta Conterie opened in September 2019 with a versatile proposal made of different experiences: InGalleria, a space for temporary exhibitions, Vetri Ristorante, a classy location with an innovative culinary proposal, Vetri Bistrot and Cafè, for a more relaxed break, InGalleria Shop, selling books and design objects, and Fioraio Green Boutique, a cool floral laboratory.
+Punta Conterie, projecting the Venetian artisan tradition on the contemporary scene, opened in 2019 with a concept that declines the glass art in various, original realities: Vetri Ristorante, a classy location with an innovative culinary proposal, Vetri Bistrot and Cafè, for a more relaxed break, InGalleria, a space for temporary exhibitions, InGalleria Shop, selling books and design objects, and Fioraio Green Boutique, a cool floral laboratory.

 On the ground floor of the building, visitors can find the Bistrot, InGalleria Shop, and Fioraio.
 A space boasting cool details such as the original industrial brick walls and the typical “murrine” inserted in the resin floor made by local glass firms such as Tagliapietra, Fratelli Toso, Effetre Murano and Claudio Tiozzo, whilst the real protagonist is the original large staircase, that leads to the second floor, fully covered with mosaic tiles.